habuka036/wakame-vdc-wiki/Jargon-Dictionary.md

 ### Vnic / Vif

-A virtual network interface.
-Basically an [[instance's|Jargon-Dictionary#Instance]] network card is referred to as a vnic or vif.
+Stands for Virtual Network Interface Card or Virtual Interface.
+In either case, the term refers to an [[instance's|Jargon-Dictionary#Instance]] simulated network card.

 ## W